Trendy

 Overall the best way to compost on a balcony is by using worms.
 Worms massively speed up the composting process, so you don’t need a lot of space, and a well-functioning worm farm shouldn’t smell or attract any flies.
 Worms can produce compost all year round as long as the bin doesn’t get too cold.

-READ: Can you get a full ride scholarship to NYU?
+READ: Can you make a full time income on Upwork?

 When should I move my compost?